 IDENTIFYING YOUR INFORMATION NEED

-- What do already know about your subject?
+- What do you already know about your subject?

 - What are your preconceived ideas or biases?

 - Do you want general or specialized information?